-The mission of Memorial Sloan Kettering Cancer Center’s Perioperative & Specialized Care APP Fellowship is to offer extensive clinical practice experience, combined with academic program through comprehensive training with the goal of forming Advanced Practice Providers prepared to deliver efficient, safe, patient-centered postoperative and specialized care to a diverse oncology patient population.
+The mission of Memorial Sloan Kettering Cancer Center’s Peri-Op and Specialized Care Fellowship is to offer extensive clinical practice experience, combined with academic program through comprehensive training with the goal of forming Advanced Practice Providers prepared to deliver efficient, safe, patient-centered postoperative and specialized care to a diverse oncology patient population.

-At Memorial Sloan Kettering, our Advanced Practice Provider-driven model in the Anesthesia Pain Service (APS), Post-Anesthesia Care Unit (PACU), and Specialized Advance Care Unit (SACU), Advanced Practice Providers ;(APP) allows APPs to autonomously manage patient care in collaboration with attending physicians for those services.
+At Memorial Sloan Kettering, our Advanced Practice Provider-driven model in the Anesthesia Pain Service (APS), Post-Anesthesia Care Unit (PACU), and Step Down Unit (SDU) allows APPs to autonomously manage patient care in collaboration with attending physicians for those services.
 The goal of the fellowship is to provide comprehensive training, which will be the key to forming well-prepared APPs in the specialty area.
-APPs will, in turn, be prepared to provide efficient, safe, and patient-centered postoperative and specialized care management to a diverse patient population.
+APPs will, in turn, be prepared to provide efficient, safe and patient-centered postoperative and specialized care management to a diverse patient population.

-The program consists of three, equal length rotations with APS, PACU and SACU.
-The fellows will be guided by experienced preceptors, managers, and the fellowship director.
+The program consists of three, equal length rotations with APS, PACU and SDU.
+The fellows will be guided by experienced preceptors, managers and the fellowship director.

 Post-Anesthesia Care Unit (PACU)

 The fellow will work collaboratively with Anesthesiologists, Certified Registered Nurse Anesthetists, Primary Surgical Teams, and Registered Nurses to efficiently recover patients who have undergone anesthesia.
 In this rotation, the fellow will focus on improving assessment skills to react to the patients quickly changing status.
-This clinical area treats the possible side effects of anesthesia including but not limited to respiratory insufficiency, agitation, and delayed emergence as well as postoperative surgical complications, and pain, so that the patient can be safely transferred to floor or discharged to home when deemed appropriate by the PACU APP staff.
+This clinical area treats side effects of nausea, increased pain, difficulty breathing, agitation and those patients having trouble regaining consciousness so that the patient will have a stable transfer to the inpatient unit or discharge home.

 The Pain Service in The Department of Anesthesiology and Critical Care Medicine (APS)